-Parisians shop almost daily for three good reasons: refrigerators are small (tiny kitchens), Parisian palates are too refined for anything but the freshest produce, and shopping is an important social event.
+Parisians shop almost daily for three good reasons: Refrigerators are small (tiny kitchens), Parisian palates are too refined for anything but the freshest produce, and shopping is an important social event.
 It's a chance to hear about the butcher's vacation plans, see photos of the florist's new grandchild, relax over un café, and kiss the cheeks of friends (the French standard is twice for regular acquaintances, three times for friends you haven't seen in a while).

 Produce shops are stocked with the freshest fruits and vegetables.
-Each morning produce is trucked in from farmers to Paris’ huge Rungis market, near Orly Airport, and then out to merchants with FedEx speed and precision.
-Locals generally shop with a small trolley cart rather than use bags needlessly.
-Also notice how the French resist needless packaging and go with what's in season.
+Each morning produce is trucked in from farmers to a huge market near Orly Airport, and then out to merchants with FedEx speed and precision.
+Locals generally shop with a small trolley cart brought from home, rather than use bags needlessly.
+I've also noticed how the French resist packaged produce and instead go with what's in season.

 Parisians shop with their noses.
-For a sense of how they pore over the produce, sniff the cheap foreign strawberries.
-Then smell the torpedo-shaped French ones (gariguettes).
+For a sense of how they pore over the produce, sniff the cheap foreign strawberries, then inhale the rich scent of the torpedo-shaped French ones (gariguettes).
 Find the herbs.
 Is today's delivery in?
 Look at the price of those melons.
 What's the country of origin?
-It must be posted.
-If they’re out of season, they come from the French Caribbean.
+(By law, it must be posted.)
+If the melons are out of season, they come from the French Caribbean.
 Many locals turn up their noses at anything but French products.

-The fish monger sells yesterday's catch — brought in daily from ports on the English Channel, 100 miles away.
-(Since Paris is a commerce hub, fish here is likely to be fresher than what you'll find in many towns closer to the sea because Paris is a commerce hub, and from here it’s shipped out to outlying towns.
+The fish monger on Rue Cler sells yesterday's catch — brought in daily from ports on the English Channel, 100 miles away.
+(Since Paris is a commerce hub, fish here is likely to be fresher than what you'll find in many towns closer to the sea.)
 Anything wiggling?
-These shops, like all such shops, have been recently upgraded to meet the EU-mandated standards of hygiene.

-In the shop, browse through some of the 400 different types of French cheese.
-A cheese shop is known as BOF (beurre, oeuf, fromage) and is the place where people go for butter, egg, and cheese products.
-In the back room are les meules, the big, 170-pound wheels of cheese (250 gallons of milk go into each wheel).
-The “hard” cheeses are cut from these.
+Even in this tiny shop, you can browse through 400 different types of French cheese.
+In the back room are les meules — big, 170-pound wheels of cheese made from 250 gallons of milk.
+The hard cheeses are cut from these.
 Don't eat the skin of these big ones, as they're only easy to transport by rolling them along the floor.
-But the skin on most smaller cheeses — the Brie, the Camembert — is part of the taste.
-As my friend says, "It completes the package."
+But the skin on most smaller cheeses, such as brie and camembert, is part of the taste.
+As Marie says, "It completes the package."